 Other areas shown in the table where there are significant differences among the models are in energy conversion-from fossil fuels or renewable sources to electricity, and from solid fossil fuels or biomass to liquid fuels or gas.
 In the IGSM, discrete energy technologies are represented as energy supply sectors contained within the input-output structure of the economy.
 Those sources of fuels and electricity that now dominate supply are represented as production functions with the same basic structure as the other sectors of the economy.
-Technologies that may play a large role in the future (e.g., power plants with carbon capture and storage or oil from shale) are introduced as discrete technologies using a production function structure similar to that for existing production sectors and technologies.
+Technologies that may play a large role in the future (e.g., power plants with carbon capture and storage or oil from shale) are introduced using this same structure, calibrated to current engineering estimates of required inputs.
 They are subject to economy-wide productivity improvements (e.g., labor, land, and energy productivity), whose effect on cost depends on the share of each factor in the technology production function.
 MERGE and MiniCAM characterize energy-supply technologies in terms of discrete technologies.
 In MERGE, technological improvements are captured by allowing for the introduction of more advanced technologies in future periods; in MiniCAM, the cost and performance of technologies are assumed to improve over time and new technologies become available in the future.
 Similar differences among the models hold for other conversion technologies, such as coal gasification or liquefaction or liquids from biomass.